 To make sure that flavors spread across nicely and evenly, it’s best to spread pressed garlic all over each of the eggplant and tomato slices.
 It may sound a bit tedious, but really does not take that long, about 10 minutes or so.

-Then layer your eggplants and tomatoes in a large pot, sprinkling a tiny bit of salt and pepper, and the greens, on top of each slice.
+Then layer your eggplant and tomatoes in a large pot, sprinkling a tiny bit of salt and pepper, and the greens, on top of each slice.
 Again, this helps to ensure that each piece is as seasoned and as flavorful as the next.

 When done layering, cover with a lid and keep at room temperature for four hours.
-Now your eggplants and tomatoes are fully marinated and ready to be served.
+Now your eggplant and tomatoes are fully marinated and ready to be served.
 I picked up a few Acacia Wood Serving Trays from Amazon some time ago, and they are perfect for serving this rustic, country-style dish.
 It’s almost like they were made for each other.

 Refrigerate whatever is left.
 It helps if the lid is tight, you don’t want other food in the fridge to smell like garlic.